-I implemented across the States to ansure access to primery implemented across the States to ensure access to primary healthcare for underserved families -particularly mothers and young children.
-Intensification of community dialogue and sensitisation of gate keepers has increased awareness on RMNCAH+N services and helped to dispel rumours.
-COVID- related investments, efforts and learning are being used to build a stronger and more resilient health system.
-NTDs Ensure that Q4 2021 By respecting COVID-19 preventive measures, Nigeria NTD continues to deliver NTD key interventions.
-During this COVID- interventio 19 pandemic, the country initiated and concluded the ns development of Lymphatic Filariasis assessment guideline; including conducted Lymphatic Filariasis Pre-Transmission Assessment Mass Drug (TAS) in 208 Local Government Areas (LGAs) with 181 (87%) Administrat passed; conducted LF TAS in 21 LGAs with 100% pass; ion, vector stopped Lymphatic Filariasis Mass Administration of Medicine in control and Cross River (7LGAs), Kebbi (3 LGAs), Federal Capital Territory Morbidity (FCT) (2) and Sokoto (9 LGAs); conducted Entomological Manageme survey in 6 States of Nigeria including Bauchi, Oyo, Kebbi, nt and Zamfara, Delta, FCT; achieved interruption of Onchocerciasis Disability transmission in Kaduna, Kebbi and Zamfara; commenced the Prevention use of DHIS 2 platform for NTDs reporting in 4 States; are developed the NTDs snapshot document for use in programme sustained planning; developed Schistosomiasis and Soil Transmitted and Helminths strategic plan of action 2020-2025; developed implement Schistosomiasis and Soil Transmitted Helminths treatment ed whilst guideline; conducted NTDs/WASH landscape analysis in six using States; created and institutionalized Monitoring and Evaluation COVID-19 unit for the NTD division; conducted Trachoma impact sensitive assessment in 33 Local Government Areas (LGAs); guidelines strengthened the Supply Chain System of the NTDs during the programme; scaled up treatment for all the PC-NTDs to all thee pandemic. endemic LGAs; established National NTDs PCR laboratory at This Gudu, Abuja; achieved surveillance stage in 96 LGAs that have includes stopped Trachoma treatment; finalized the sub-district level tool prioritising for Schistosomiasis treatment; established State Technical key Advisory Committee (STAC) at the State levels; reviewed and necessary simplified the NTDs reporting tools; stablished medicine review, catch up approval and allocation team at the national level; developed the activities snakebite guideline; conducted Leishmaniasis active case search in Adamawa and Borno States; conducted Mass Administration of Medicines in all disease endemic Local Government Areas of the states with the achievement of 100% geographic coverage for LF, Onchocerciasis, Trachoma and Schistosomiasis and Soil transmitted helminths; initiated the review of the National NTD Masterplan 2015-2020 for the development of the new National NTD Masterplan 2021-2025.
-The NTD activities continue whilst using Covid-19 sensitive guidelines during the pandemic.
-L
+NED particularly mothers and young children.
+Intensification of community dialogue has increased awareness on RMNCAH+N services and helped to dispel rumours.
+COVID-related investments, efforts and learning are being used to build a stronger and more resilient health system NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritizing key necessary catch up activities Q4 2022 Whilst respecting COVID-19 preventive measures, Nigeria continues to deliver NTD interventions.
+The country initiated and concluded the development of the Lymphatic Filariasis assessment guideline; conducted the Lymphatic Filariasis Pre-Transmission Assessment (TAS) in 208 Local Government Areas (LGAs); conducted LF TAS in 21 LGAs; stopped Lymphatic Filariasis Mass Administration of Medicine in Cross River (7LGAs), Kebbi (3 LGAs), Federal Capital Territory (FCT) (2) and Sokoto (9 LGAs); conducted Entomological surveys in 6 States of Nigeria; achieved interruption of Onchocerciasis transmission in Kaduna, Kebbi and Zamfara; commenced the use of DHIS2 platform for NTDs reporting in 4 States; developed the NTDs snapshot document for use in programme planning; developed the Schistosomiasis and Soil Transmitted Helminths strategic plan of action 2020-2025; developed the Schistosomiasis and Soil Transmitted Helminths strategic plan of action 2020-2025; developed the Schistosomiasis and Soil Transmitted Helminths strategic plan of action 2020-2025; developed the Schistosomiasis and Soil Transmitted Helminths strategic plan of action 2020-2025; developed the Schistosomiasis and Soil Transmitted Helminths strategic plan of action 2020-2025; developed the Schistosomiasis and Soil Transmitted Helminths strategic plan of action 2020-2025; developed the Schistosomiasis and Soil Transmitted the Supply Chain System of the NTDs programme; scaled up treatment for all the PC-NTDs to all the endemic LGAs; established the National NTDs PCR laboratory in Abuja; achieved surveillance stage in 96 LGAs that have stopped Trachoma treatment; finalized the sub-district level tool for Schistosomiasis treatment; established State Technical Advisory Committee (STAC) at the State level; reviewed and simplified the NTDs reporting tools; developed the snakebite guidelines; conducted Leishmaniasis active case search in Adamawa and Borno States; conducted MDA in all disease endemic Local Government Areas of the states with the achievement of 100 Nigeria is in the process of guidelines development for mobility management and disability prevention.
+141 4 41 - DMANIOALI land a consequence of the second of the seco